AdilHannaoui/RNA-seq-Analysis/README.md

 ## Limitations

 * The raw RNA-seq sequence files used in this project cannot be uploaded to the repository, which may limit full reproducibility of the analyses.
-However, the count matrices, ```dds``` objects, and metadata are included in the ```data``` folder, enabling complete reproducibility of all statistical analysis steps.
+However, the count matrices, ```dds``` objects, and metadata are included in the ```output/real/``` folder, enabling complete reproducibility of all statistical analysis steps.

 * Example/sample data are also provided to verify that the master pipeline runs correctly.